Distance and intersection number in the curve graph of a surface: Abstract

 \section{Abstract}

-{ In this work, we study the cellular decomposition of $S$ induced by a filling pair of curves $v$ and $w$, $Dec_{v,w}(S) = S \setminus (v \cup w)$, and its connection to the distance function $d(v,w)$ in the curve graph of a closed orientable surface $S$ of genus $g$.
+In this work, we study the cellular decomposition of $S$ induced by a filling pair of curves $v$ and $w$, $Dec_{v,w}(S) = S \setminus (v \cup w)$, and its connection to the distance function $d(v,w)$ in the curve graph of a closed orientable surface $S$ of genus $g$.
 Efficient geodesics were introduced by the first author in joint work with Margalit and Menasco in 2016, giving an algorithm that begins with a pair of non-separating filling curves that determine vertices $(v,w)$ in the curve graph of a closed orientable surface $S$ and computing from them a finite set of {\it efficient} geodesics.
 We extend the tools of efficient geodesics to study the relationship between distance $d(v,w)$, intersection number $i(v,w)$, and $Dec_{v,w}(S)$.
 The main result is the development and analysis of particular configurations of rectangles in $Dec_{v,w}(S)$ called \textit{spirals}.
-We are able to show that, in some special cases, the efficient geodesic algorithm can be used to build an algorithm that reduces $i(v,w)$ while preserving $d(v,w)$.
-At the end of the paper, we note a connection of our work to the notion of extending geodesics.}
+We are able to show that, with appropriate restrictions, the efficient geodesic algorithm can be used to build an algorithm that reduces $i(v,w)$ while preserving $d(v,w)$.
+At the end of the paper, we note a connection between our work and the notion of extending geodesics.